groundhog2k/helm-charts/charts/redis/README.md

 `haMode.enabled: true`

-This will create 3 pods by default, with 1 Redis master (M1) and 2 Redis replications (R1/R2).
-Every pod has 2 containers, one for the Redis server and one for the Redis sentinel (S1/S2/S3).
+This will create 3 Redis data pods by default, with 1 Redis master (M1) and 2 Redis replicas (R1/R2).
+Every data pod has 2 containers, one for the Redis server and one for Redis Sentinel (S1/S2/S3). `haMode.replicas` controls the number of Redis data pods.
-The default quorom to decide for a new master is set to 2.
-Have a look at all configurable parameters in values section `haMode:`
+The default quorum to decide on a new master is 2.
+Additional lightweight, quorum-only Sentinel pods can be added with `haMode.sentinelOnlyReplicas`; the total Sentinel count is `haMode.replicas + haMode.sentinelOnlyReplicas`.
+Have a look at all configurable parameters in values section `haMode:`.

-A Sentinal instance can be reached based on the `service:` configuration (ClusterIP & Sentinel port 26379 by default).
+A Sentinel instance can be reached based on the `service:` configuration (ClusterIP & Sentinel port 26379 by default).
+Sentinel-only pods participate in peer discovery but are deliberately not selected by this Service.

 ```draw
        +----+